stilist/history_importer/README.md

 # `history_importer`

-This is a collection of scripts that automatically back up your personal data into a git repository.
+This is a collection of scripts that automatically back up your personal data.
 The goal is to have a managed dataset of unmodified source data that can be processed and manipulated as desired.

-Currently the scripts are naïve about file sizes: they don’t attempt to use [`git-lfs`](https://git-lfs.github.com) (Large File Storage), which GitHub [requires for files over 100 megabytes](https://help.github.com/articles/working-with-large-files/) in size.
-If the scripts import files over 50 megabytes in size, you should configure `git-lfs` for your `history` repository.

 ## Supported data sources